 - Commenting on draft accident reports.

 TAIC has also provided investigation assistance to other countries in the Pacific region as part of New Zealand’s assistance programme.
 This has included TAIC investigators assisting investigations into an accident for another country.
-These investigations are not Commission investigations.
+Again, these investigations are not Commission investigations.

 Further information on current and historic engagement by the Commission in overseas investigations can be found here.